Macros For Mediterranean Diet, Plus Food Lists & Tips

 Low or no consumption of non-fish meat, heavily processed foods, foods with added sugar, and foods with saturated fat.

 A Mediterranean diet has no guidelines regarding caloric intake or macronutrient balance.
 So, if you are following the diet while trying to reach specific fitness or athletic goals, you may have to do some leg work to ensure that your diet supports your training program.
-But first, it may be helpful to evaluate what your macro intake is likely to be when following this European eating style.

-When considering all caloric intake levels, the Mediterranean diet's macronutrient distribution was approximately 35% fat, 42% carbohydrates, 13% protein, and 10% alcohol.
+As part of the study, researchers evaluated the diet at different caloric intake levels: 2500, 2000, 1600, 1200, and 800 calories per day.
+When considering all caloric intake levels, the researchers determined that a typical Mediterranean diet macronutrient distribution was approximately 35% fat, 42% carbohydrates, 13% protein, and 10% alcohol.

 However, things became more interesting when the researchers broke down specific macronutrient intakes in grams according to calorie intake levels.
 They compared intake levels to the Dietary Reference Intake or DRI, which approximates how much fat, protein, and carbohydrate should be consumed based on an average-sized adult doing an average amount of physical activity.

-All macros met recommeded amounts at the 2500 and 2000 calorie intake levels.
+All macros met recommended amounts at the 2500 and 2000 calorie intake levels.
 Fat and carbohydrate grams met recommended intake amounts at the 1600 and 1200 calorie-per-day levels.
 Protein intake was insufficient at all calorie levels below 2000 calories per day.

 Remember that if you are an active individual and particularly an athlete, your protein needs will be higher than the intake levels recommended for an average-sized adult doing an average amount of physical activity.
 So, at several calorie intake levels, the standard Mediterranean diet may not provide enough protein for you.

 To find the right caloric intake for you and the appropriate balance of macros, you need to evaluate your current lifestyle and your goals.
 In Macro Diet for Dummies, I walk you through the process of assessing your calorie intake and calculating macros for various lifestyles and goals.
-I won’t go into the full details of those calculations here, but let’s consider your protein intake since this may be an area where the Mediterranean diet may fall short.
+But here is a primer for each of the primary macronutrients plus alcohol, which is sometimes considered to be the fourth macro.

-If you are a regular exerciser or an athlete, you’ll want to be especially careful about your protein intake, especially if you choose a Mediterranean eating style.
+Your protein intake may be an area of concern since this may be an area where the Mediterranean diet may fall short.
+If you are a regular exerciser or an athlete, you’ll want to be especially careful about your protein intake to ensure that you get the

 You can use the 2020-2025 Dietary Guidelines for Americans to evaluate your protein needs.
 They suggest consuming 10% to 35% of our calories from protein.
 If you consume 2000 calories per day, that would be 50 to 175 grams each day.
 However, sports nutrition organizations provide better guidelines specifically for active individuals.

-According to the International Society of Sports Nutrition (ISSN), physically active people should consume 1.4 – 2.0 protein grams per kilogram of body weight per day (g/kg/day) to help improve the effectiveness of workouts.
-Body builders may even benefit from up to 3.0 g/kg/day.
+However, according to the International Society of Sports Nutrition (ISSN), physically active people should consume 1.4 – 2.0 protein grams per kilogram of body weight per day (g/kg/day) to help improve the effectiveness of workouts.
+Body builders may even benefit from up to 3.0 g/kg/day.(5)

 According to these guidelines, a 150-pound person (68 kilograms) would need approximately 95–136 grams of protein per day, and a 150-pound bodybuilder may need up to 204 grams of protein per day (although most bodybuilders weigh more than 150 pounds).
 Even at the highest calorie intake level, the study's results showed the highest daily protein intake to be 83.7 grams per day, far below the needs recommended by the ISSN.